Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Bounds on optimal value functions

-The Lagrangian relaxation of the above optimization problem is written as {{ }} The following Lemma states that the Lagrange relaxed value function of CRMAB can be written as a linear combination of value functions of $N$ constrained single armed bandits. \begin{lemma} where, { { }} \end{lemma} \begin{IEEEproof} We need to show that the right hand side (RHS) of \eqref{eqn:lemma-Lagrangian_decouple} can be obtained by substituting the RHS of \eqref{eqn:lemma-Lagrangian_decouple} in the RHS of \eqref{eqn:crmab-Lag_relaxed}.
-It suffices to show that the following expression equals $0.${ { where, $\bm{o}_{-n}$ is the observation vector $\bm{o}$ omitting the $n^{th}$ element.
-So is the case with $\bm{y'}_{-n}$ and so on. }} \end{IEEEproof} \begin{remark} The proof of Lemma~\ref{lemma:Lagrangian_decouple} is also valid for restless multi-armed bandits with constrained availability (studied in \cite{Varun18}) which allow the play of unavailable arms. \end{remark} The Lagrangian relaxed value function for the restless bandit is given as follows (in \cite{Kaza19}). \begin{lemma}
+The following Lemma states that the Lagrange relaxed value function of CRMAB can be written as a linear combination of value functions of $N$ constrained single armed bandits. \begin{lemma} where, {{ }} \end{lemma} The proof in given in Appendix~\ref{proof:Lagrangian_decouple}.
+The Lagrangian relaxed value function $U^{\lambda}(\bm{\pi})$ for an RMAB is given as follows (in \cite{Kaza19}).
+This provides an upper bound on Whittle's index policy for RMAB. \begin{lemma}